 From Ohio History Central

 The Enon Mound is a large conical mound preserved by the Village of Enon in Clark County.
 The mound is 28 feet high and 110 feet in diameter and near the center of the village.
-Archaeologists who have studied the mound believe that is was built by the Adena Culture (800 B.C. to 1 A.D.) of prehistoric Native American people.
+Archaeologists who have studied the mound believe that is was built by the Adena Culture (800 B.C. to 1 A.D.) of pre-contact American Indian people.

 The Enon Mound is listed on the National Register of Historic Places.